DanGiaime/IGME.220.01/Rules.md

 To capture your opponent's Headquarters, your __infantry__ must occupy their Headquarters tile for 3 consecutive turns (including the turn they move onto the tile).
 On the third turn, the Headquarters is captured, and you win!

-The attacking player starts the counter on the turn they enter the enemy's hq.
-On the attacking player's next turn, if the attacking player's infantry remain on the hq, the count goes to 2.
-On the attacking player's next turn after that, if the attacking player's infantry remain on the hq, the counter goes to 3 and the attacking player wins.
+The attacking player starts the counter on the turn they enter the enemy's HQ.
+On the attacking player's next turn, if the attacking player's infantry remain on the HQ, the count goes to 2.
+On the attacking player's next turn after that, if the attacking player's infantry remain on the HQ, the counter goes to 3 and the attacking player wins.